jschuh23/Udemy-Course-Projects/Trillo/README.md

 2. Learned how to adjust the SVG color when inserted into HTML as an `<img>` by changing the `<path fill="">` attribute within the SVG code

 3. Discovered that the SVG star images were not appearing on an iPhone so I did some research and learned that instead of writing percentages for the star widths and heights I needed to adjust these to pixels

-4. Used the `@font-face` CSS at-rule to specify a custom font-family